woocommerce/facebook-for-woocommerce/readme.txt

 = 2020.nn.nn - version 2.2.0-dev.1 =
  * Feature - Add an Advertise tab in the Facebook settings page to manage Facebook ads from within WooCommerce
- * Tweak - Move the Facebook settings page into the Marketing menu item (WC 4.0+ and above)
+ * Tweak - Move the Facebook settings page into the Marketing menu item (WooCommerce 4.0+)

 = 2020.10.28 - version 2.1.2 =
  * Tweak - Default variation selection will be synced to Facebook if the default product variation is already synced